Taking the train in Japan: the guide

 Some reserved cars are "silent cars" in which it's forbidden to talk louder than whispering: please respect this rule if you travel inside one of them.

 There is only one address: go to the green JR counters in train stations みどりの窓口 "Ticket Office" (sometimes JR全線きっぷうりば ).

 If you do not speak Japanese, and because most of the staff does not understand English, write the desired information on a sheet of paper, especially the stations and hours of departure and arrival and places on the train (window side is 窓側 madogawa).
 It is possible to reserve all of your rides at once if you already have a planned itinerary.
 However, you will need your JR Pass in hand to book for free.

 Tickets will be printed out in Japanese or in English.
 Usually, the JR staff does it in the international version for foreigners.
 The dedicated agent will systematically reserve seats next to each other, if possible.
 The number of the reserved seat is composed of the number of the car, one figure (the row) and one letter (the seat, from A to E in most trains).

-Note that it is extremely hard for foreigners to book you tickets on the Internet 📶 for foreigners: Japanese people can do it on the unglamorous JR Cyberstation, from 6:30 am to 10:30 pm Japanese time.
+Note that it is extremely hard to book tickets on the Internet 📶 for international travelers: Japanese people can do it through the unglamorous JR Cyberstation, from 6:30 am to 10:30 pm Japanese time.
 However, for those possessing a Japan Rail Pass, JR East (Tokyo region) only gives a possibility here in English, mostly for trains leaving from and arriving in Tokyo.
 Due to regional division, the Tokaido journey (toward Kyoto and Osaka among others) is unfortunately not among the given possibilities.